 SHREVEPORT, La. - Hurricanes are dangerous and can cause major damage because of storm surge, wind damage, and flooding.
 Even though the ArkLaTex is well inland and hundreds of miles from the coast, we can still feel the impact of hurricanes.
-Hurricanes Katrina and Rita in 2005 were stark reminders of just how vulnerable we can be.
+Remember how active the 2020 season was for the Gulf Coast?
+Hurricanes Katrina and Rita in 2005 were also stark reminders of just how vulnerable we can be.

 Hurricanes can happen along any U.S. coast or in any territory in the Atlantic or Pacific oceans.
 Storm surge is historically the leading cause of hurricane-related deaths in the United States.